-COMING SOON- 4 DX technology!
+NOW OPEN- 4 DX technology!
 Regal L.A.
-Live is set to be the first 4DX technology theater in the U.S. Experience action packed movies to the ultimate by being rocked in motion seats, sprayed with fog, mists and /or scents.
+Live has the first 4DX technology theater in the U.S. Experience action packed movies to the ultimate by being rocked in motion seats, sprayed with fog, mists and /or scents.
 Specials effects are set to synched to seats.
 For the best ticket availability for 4 DX, go to website and reserve seats.

 Catch $7 ticket days on Tuesdays.
 Great bargain!

 On Wednesdays, adults can enjoy drinking wine while watching a movie.

 Parking can be a nightmare here.
 Have patience in the L.A.
 Live parking area (LOT 4).